 - Figure Out the Best time to Post

 Find out what is your optimal post frequency.
-Usually, for Facebook posting once every two days should be enough to boost engagement rates.
-For Twitter, on the other hand, between 1 and three times on an hour is recommended.
+Usually, Facebook posting once every two days should be enough to boost engagement rates.
+For Twitter, on the other hand, between 1 and three times an hour is recommended.

 Publishing on weekends seems to record more success as well; probably because people have more time to spend on social media channels during the weekend.
-Also, try to schedule your posts after the work hours; again, people tend to spend more time on social media on their way home or before they go to bed.
+Also, try to schedule your posts after work hours; again, people tend to spend more time on social media on their way home or before they go to bed.